devadvent/readme/CONTRIBUTING.md

 ![](dac2021.jpg)

-# Participating in the Contest 😃
+# 📖 Guide to participate in the contest

 ## General process